-Duties in respect of the Commissioner for Standards and the Committee on Standards of Conduct

-- 14. Members shall cooperate, at all stages, with any investigation into their conduct by the Commissioner for Standards in accordance with Standing Order 33; or by the Committee on Standards of Conduct in accordance with Standing Order 16.1(i). - 15.
-No Member shall lobby a member of the Committee on Standards of Conduct in a manner calculated or intended to influence their consideration of a complaint of a breach of any matter encompassed under Standing Orders 16.1(i). - 16.
-No Member shall misrepresent any recommendation made by the Committee on Standards of Conduct in relation to any complaint it has considered under the National Assembly for Wales' Procedure for Dealing with Complaints against Assembly Members.
+- 14 The Determination sets out the salaries and allowances which Members are entitled to as a result of the discharging of their Assembly duties.
+Duties in respect of the Commissioner for Standards and the Committee on Standards of Conduct - 15 Members shall cooperate, at all stages, with any investigation into their conduct by the Commissioner for Standards; or by the Committee on Standards of Conduct in accordance with Standing Order 22.2(i). - 16 No Member shall lobby a member of the Committee on Standards of Conduct in a manner calculated or intended to influence their consideration of a complaint of a breach of any matter encompassed under Standing Orders 22.2(i). - 17 No Member shall misrepresent any recommendation made by the Committee on Standards of Conduct in relation to any complaint it has considered under the 'National Assembly for Wales' Procedure for Dealing with Complaints against Assembly Members.'